kuu/Kontainer/README.md

 ## API

 A media file like MP4 or WebM is composed of nested objects.
 In Kontainer, each object, e.g. MP4 Box, is represented as a KontainerElement which is similar to ReactElement.
-(TODO: Support JSX.)

 The actual media data (audio and video chunks) and metadata are represented as a `props` object and need to be passed to `createElement()`.